Raspberry Cookie Butter Swirl Rolls

 (Cookie butter is sold under the name Biscoff in most retail stores.
 I can almost always find it at Wal-Mart or Hy-Vee near the peanut butter.
 Trader Joe’s has their own version, but I find it has too much of a flour-y taste for my liking and much prefer Biscoff.
 Other’s swear by TJ’s brand, though.)

-Yield: 8 rolls Prep Time: 5 minutes Cook Time: 13 minutes Total Time: 18 minutes 1 package Crescent Dough Creations (seamless crescent roll dough) Preheat oven to 375 degrees.
+1 package Crescent Dough Creations (seamless crescent roll dough) Preheat oven to 375 degrees.

 Raspberry Biscoff Swirl Rolls

 1/2 cup frozen or fresh raspberries